leslliesayrus/data_clearing_government/README.md

 - Informations about the notifications

-- Informations about the event the reaction
+- Informations about the reaction

 - Informations about the medications